-This indicator measures the percentage of POs that are connected to a business purchase agreement or a Contract Purchase Agreement (CPA).
+This indicator measures the percentage of POs that are connected to a Blanket Purchase Agreement (BPA) or a Contract Purchase Agreement (CPA).

 PO means the document created by CRS and presented to a supplier for a one-time purchase of items or services.
 A PO is created when the details of the goods or services are known, along with estimated costs, quantities, delivery schedules, and POET details.